steveswinsburg/oracle12c-docker/README.md

 1. Clone this repository
 1. Download the Oracle Database 12c binary `linuxx64_12201_database.zip` from http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html
-1. Put the zip in the `database` directory.
+1. Put the zip in the base directory.
 Do not unzip it.

 Building
 --------